ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-pkelly55/thesis.md

 The headings below propose _one way_ you might structure this section of the document.

 ## Motivation

+I am motivated.
+This section should describe the problem you are trying to solve.

 ## Current State of the Art